Umbilical Cord/Wharton’s Jelly

 - contain the amounts of peptide growth factors calculated per microgram of DNA are distinctly higher in Wharton’s jelly in comparison to the umbilical cord artery.
 Western blot analysis demonstrated that almost the entire amount of these factors is bound to high molecular weight components.
 Since the number of cells in Wharton’s jelly is very low and the amounts of extracellular matrix components are very high, it is concluded that the cells are strongly stimulated by peptide growth factors to produce large amounts of collagen and glycosaminoglycans, which is needed for cartilage growth. [https://pubmed.ncbi.nlm.nih.gov/16226124]

 Stem cells are special cells in our body that can replicate and differentiate – meaning they can transform into any type of cell found in your body including but not limited to ligament, tendon, cartilage or muscle tissues.
 They seek out areas of injury, disease and degeneration and regenerate new, healthy cells, therefore accelerating the natural healing process.
 Stem cells have been especially effective in healing degenerative joint conditions.

 Umbilical Stem Cells

 The umbilical cord contains stem cells that are found in the umbilicus of healthy, born babies.
 The cells are harvested, replicated and stored then released to patients as needed.
 Since these cells are undifferentiated there is no risk for human cell to cell interaction.
 These products are monitored by the FDA and only sold to healthcare practitioners.
 They contain thousands of Cytokines and Growth Factors to help regenerate damaged tissues.
-Umbilical stem cells are safe, however, there is a good chance that after 3-6 months of regeneration your body will recognize the cells as foreign and eventually discard the cells from your body.
+Umbilical stem cells are safe and studies show that they are not rejected by your body.